 If you suffer from a mental illness, you may be using drugs and alcohol to cope with your feelings.
 Turning to drugs and alcohol may provide short-term relief from the symptoms that can impact you with mental health conditions such as anxiety and depression.
 However, using substances as your primary coping mechanism can lead to dependence and addiction.
-At Next Wind Recovery, we offer dual diagnosis treatment for those with co-occurring disorders.
-Healing is possible.
-Connect with our team at 201.331.6569 to learn more about our mental health treatment.

 Simply defined, dual diagnosis rehab is a dynamic fusion of mental health and substance abuse treatment.
 These specialized programs use an integrated and holistic approach to treatment where you will be thoroughly tested and evaluated for both substance abuse and mental health disorders.
 When you receive care at a dual diagnosis rehab in New Jersey, you will receive intensive medical and therapeutic care that is administered by addiction treatment staff as well as mental health staff.

 Dual diagnosis rehab in New Jersey offers a blend of traditional and emerging treatment programs that are extensively tested and administered by Masters-level clinicians.
-Your individualized treatment plan can include the following:

 The specialized treatment services found in a dual diagnosis rehab in New Jersey are absolutely necessary for those with co-occurring disorders.
 Both mental illnesses and addiction are intertwined, and those experiencing these conditions face incredibly difficult conditions.
 If someone with co-occurring disorders goes to just mental health or substance abuse treatment, these services are not well equipped to deal with the complexity of dual diagnosis.
 Often, only one disorder receives treatment, which significantly increases the chance of relapse in both conditions.